hbhsoft/myJs/README.md

 myJs for desktop
 myJs for android

-If interest for this tool, please contact
+This tool is in early develope, I need time and money to finish, If interest for this tool, please doate and contact